Certified Labor Relations Leader - CLRL

 • Stay current with emerging labor relations trends and prepare your organization for the future of work

-The program begins with a comprehensive examination of the differences between leading the LR function and “doing” the LR function and the competencies possessed by successful LR leaders.
+The program begins with a comprehensive examination of the differences between leading the LR function and "doing"”" the LR function and the competencies required of successful LR leaders.
 You will gain a rich understanding of how being an LR leader requires a different mindset, a different way of thinking, and a long-term, strategic perspective.
+We will discuss the current labor relations landscape and why it is important to understand the forces changing labor relations in the 21st century.

 Are you prepared to excel in a rapidly evolving global workplace?
 In this module, we will delve into the essential differences between US labor relations and the practice of labor relations in other countries.
 You will not only gain a comprehensive understanding of the key differences but also unlock the vital concepts needed to foster successful labor relations when collaborating with a diverse, international workforce.

-In this module, you will embark on an enriching journey to hone you communication prowess, ensuring you can convey your vision with clarity and inspire your teams to achieve extraordinary results.
+In this module, you will sharpen your communication skills, ensuring you can convey your vision with clarity and inspire your teams to achieve extraordinary results.
 You will develop the critical thinking skills needed to minimize the impact of cognitive biases and navigate the complexities of leading in a unionized organization.
 Ultimately, this module aims to help you become a transformative leader who drives not only personal success but also inspires and elevates those with whom they work.

 Business leaders and plant managers may want you to take every case to arbitration.
 As an LR leader, you know that's a strategic decision that includes consideration of multiple factors, including when to settle.
 In this module, you will learn best practices to avoid grievances, gain an advanced understanding of the legal landscape of labor arbitration and the art of selecting labor arbitrators.
 You will craft an opening statement and engage in a powerful mock arbitration case to hone your ability to win at arbitration.

 This module begins with an important review of key union and employee rights under the National Labor Relations Act.
 Engage in robust discussion regarding recent changes in both labor law and labor relations, why these changes matter, and their implications for your organization.
-These discussions will ensure you and your organization stay abreast of the ever changing NLRB direction and guidance.
+These discussions will ensure you and your organization stay current with the ever-changing NLRB direction and guidance.

 In this highly acclaimed module, you will learn about the theory and practice of personal change, and why it's important for LR leaders to understand.
 Through a comparison of the Sigmoid Curve and the Kübler-Ross Change Curve you will understand the personal change process before moving into an exploration of the organizational change process necessary for individual and organizational success.